vladyslavkuliani/tdd-roman-numerals/README.md

 | 9 | "IX" |
 | 10 | "X" |

-To get started, let's watch a ~10 minute demonstration of Test Driven Development (TDD): [Roman Numeral Kata](https://www.youtube.com/v/983zk0eqYLY?start=394&end=953).

-> What's surprising about the speakers approach to writing code and passing tests?
-(Pay special attention to the way he cheats!)

 ## Test Driven Development
 Test Driven Development can be thought of as a 3 step processs described as "Red, Green, Refactor":